eProsima/Fast-DDS-monitor/docs/rst/notes/notes.rst

 * Normalize Y axis.
 * Button to set axes in the ChartView.
 * Button to reset zoom.
+* Maximize and minimize chart boxes.
+* Initialize monitor in a Discovery Server network.

 This release includes the following **bugfixes**: